jostylr/literate-programming-cli/README.md

   Since plugins are loaded after initial parsing, this allows one to sneak in options.
 The format is key:value.
 So `-z cache:cool` would set the value cache to cool.
+* --scopes This shows at the end of the run all the variables and values that the document thinks is there.
+Might be useful for debugging purposes.
 ## New Commands

 * `exec cmd1, cmd2, ...` This executes the commands on the commandline.
 The